michaelsayala/splunk-idx-docker-lab/README.md

 ### 1 Base Environment (Manual Configuration)

-This deployment starts all Splunk components, but the Indexer Cluster is not configured.
+Starts all components without configuring the Indexer Cluster.

-The **Search Head Cluster is already configured**, but the **Indexer Cluster is not yet configured**.
+The Search Head Cluster is already configured.

-Components started:

-- Cluster Manager (cm1)
-- 3 Indexers (idx1, idx2, idx3)
-- Search Head Cluster (sh1, sh2, sh3)
-- Deployer (dep1)

-Allows you to manually practice:
+Use this mode to practice:

-- Initializing the Indexer Cluster
+Initializing the Indexer Cluster
-- Peer node registration
+Registering peer nodes
-- Setting replication and search factors
+Configuring replication and search factors
-- Connecting Search Heads to Indexers as search peers
+Connecting Search Heads to Indexers

-Start environment:
+Start:

 ```
 docker-compose -f docker-compose.manual.yml up -d